Wildlife and History at Waterberg Plateau National Park

 Refuge for Rare Wildlife and Birds

-The programme was very successful and Waterberg now supplies other Namibian parks with rare animals.
+The programme was very successful and Waterberg Plateau now supplies other Namibian National Parks with rare animals.
 In 1989, the black rhinoceros was reintroduced to the area from Damaraland.
-Today, the Waterberg Plateau Park is ecologically diverse and rich and has over 200 different species of birds with some rare species of small antelope on the lower hills of the mountain.
+Today, the Waterberg Plateau National Park is ecologically diverse and rich and has over 200 different species of birds with some rare species of small antelope on the lower hills of the mountain.
 Geologically, the oldest rock stratum is over 850 million years old and dinosaurs’ tracks were left there some 200 million years ago.

 Family Holidays to the Waterberg Plateau National Park